maxstue/Website/README.md

 # Mein Portfolio

+Es benutzt das Typescript Starter Gridsome Paket als template

+Und ist im Moment auf netlify und now deployed

+-> Repo klonen
+-> Installation von 1. - 5. durchführen
+-> Und um zu Deployen 6. zwischen now und netlify aussuchen

-## Typescript Starter for Gridsome
+### Typescript Starter for Gridsome

 This is a starter template for Gridsome using Typescript.
 It uses **wotan** for command line code analisys and **tslint** for integration with vscode.
 In order to work with Visual Studio Code, you'll need to install **TSLint** and **TSLint Vue** extensions for the editor.